Last Updated on March 13, 2026 by Ewen Finser

 This is discreet and not disruptive to what I’m doing.
 I notice it, but it doesn’t pop up and block my screen, make a sound, or otherwise disrupt my train of thought.
 Since my trains of thoughts are very short, this is important.

-Meevo prides themselves on offering a lot of notifications.
+Meevo prides itself on offering a lot of notifications.

-This seems like a lot of notifications, and while it’s nice to be able to check on that information, I prefer the fact that Boulevard will have that information popping up in the respective section of the software and not disrupting my day.
+This seems like a lot of notifications, and while it’s nice to be able to check on that information, I prefer the fact that Boulevard will have that information popping up in the respective section of the software without disrupting my day.

 Messages

-I’m going to make a quick note about the messages.
+I want to make a quick note about the message center.

-This ties back to my love of the Boulevard front desk feature (and notifications by extension): Boulevard makes it easy to communicate in real time with the message center.
+This ties back to my love of the Boulevard front desk feature, and notifications by extension.
+Boulevard makes it easy to communicate in real time through the message center.
 From a single place, you can see all of the automated emails or text messages that have been sent to your customers for things like appointment reminders, as well as any other responses they generate.

-If, for example, you send an appointment reminder 3 days before a haircut and your client asks if it can be rescheduled from Wednesday to Thursday, all of that pops up in the same message center, making it easy to facilitate and then respond from one place.
+If, for example, you send an appointment reminder three days before a haircut and your client asks if they can move the appointment from Wednesday to Thursday, that entire conversation appears in the same message center.
+That makes it much easier to manage communication and respond from one place.

 Chairside Checkout

-One of the things that stands out with Meevo is what they call the “Chairside Checkout.”
-This is where you can use a mobile phone or tablet and bring it directly to your clients at their chair.
-When customers or clients are done with their service, they can use that tablet or mobile phone to save their preferences, book a future appointment, or add other products and services for an efficient checkout process without having to leave the chair.
+One of the things that stands out with Meevo is what they call “Chairside Checkout.”
+This feature lets staff use a mobile phone or tablet and bring it directly to clients at their chair.
+Once a service is finished, clients can use that device to save their preferences, book a future appointment, or add other products and services for an efficient checkout process without having to leave the chair.

 This sounds really great at face value.
-However, it also means that all staff require the use of a mobile phone or tablet provided by the company or that they provide themselves.
-This can add an extra cost, especially to independent employees who might feel pressured to use their personal device.
+However, it also means staff require need access to a mobile phone or tablet, whether that is provided by the business or supplied personally.
+This can add an extra cost, especially to independent employees who might feel pressured to use their personal devices.

 Marketing

-Marketing is very important for any business, and this is where I have found the fewest differences in terms of what is offered.
+Marketing is important for any business, and this is one of the areas where I found the fewest differences between Boulevard and Meevo.

-With Meevo, for example, when you click on the marketing section, you will see a list of things like:
+With Meevo, for example, when you click on the marketing section, you will see features like:

-Almost all of this is offered with Boulevard if you know where to look.
-I will say that reputation management and e-learning are the two categories where Meevo stands apart.
+Almost all of this is available with Boulevard too, if you know where to look.
+I would say reputation management and e-learning are the two categories where Meevo stands apart.

-This platform offers an online presence management tool where you are able to not only post updates and manage your listings but also respond to reviews on places like Google Maps or Facebook, all from the same location.
-This also makes it easier for you to update key information about your company, like hours of operations, locations, and holiday changes to places like Yelp, Facebook, Amazon Alexa, Google, and other places where you know customers look for answers about your business.
+Meevo offers an online presence management tool where you are able to not only post updates and manage your listings but also respond to reviews on places like Google Maps or Facebook, all from the same location.
+It also makes it easier for you to update key information about your company, like hours of operations, locations, and holiday changes to places like Yelp, Facebook, Amazon Alexa, Google, and other places where you know customers look for answers about your business.

 Conclusion